 While these points should be helpful for anyone who has been rear ended by an 18 wheeler in South Carolina, they’re really just the tip of the iceberg.
 Trucking cases are often more nuanced and layered than an ordinary car accident, so I certainly encourage you to run any additional questions past one of our experienced truck accident attorneys.

 If you or someone you love has been hurt in a truck accident, you need to reach out to a South Carolina truck accident lawyer.
 Contact the Law Office of Kenneth E. Berger today.
 Our experienced legal team understands that you are hurting both physically and financially after your accident, and we want to help you and your family get the justice that you deserve so that you can focus on the healing process.
-Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).